 The arrival of kibble changed everything.

 The rise and rise of kibble

-Large pet stores are now dominated with row upon row of brightly coloured sacks, all promising perfect health for your pooch.
+Large pet stores are now dominated with row upon row of brightly colored sacks, all promising perfect health for your pooch.

 The choice of brands is bewildering, and even once you have settled on a brand, there are more choices to be made.